Academic affairs: Academic Misconduct, Credential Misrepresentation, Improper Faculty-Student Relationship

 Employee Misconduct – Any conduct in violation of the University’s Code of Conduct, or disability benefit or workers’ compensation fraud, falsification of health insurance or any records related to employee benefits including tuition benefits, sick or other paid time-off programs.
 Improper and/or excessive use of work time for personal business, interest, advantage or gain.

-Harassment – Contact Benedictine University Police if you are threatened or feel unsafe.
+Harassment – Contact Benedictine University Campus Safety if you are threatened or feel unsafe.
 Unsolicited remarks, gestures, or physical contact; display or circulation of written material or pictures negative or offensive to gender or to racial, ethnic or religious groups.

 Nepotism – Direct (or indirect without prior approval) supervisory relationship over an employee who is also a relative.